craftcms/commerce/docs/transaction-model.md

 ### response

-The full response data from the gateway, serialized as json.
+The full response data from the gateway, serialized as JSON.
 Useful for debugging.

 ### code